clacktronics/AudioJacks/README.md

 ### QuingPu PJ366ST
 Stereo jack in a similar shape to PJ398SM but not exactly the same

-### QuingPu PJ398SM aka "Thonkiconn"
+### QuingPu PJ398SM
-Very common eurorack jack sold by many suppliers like Thonk.
+AKA [Thonkiconn](https://www.thonk.co.uk), very commonly used eurorack jack sold by many suppliers like Thonk.
 3D model options with Knurled nut, hex nut and no nut.

 ### QuingPu PJ301M-12
 The original "Thonkiconn" looks a little different (different 3D model) but same footprint as PJ398SM

 ### QuingPu PJ3410
-Taller vertical mount 3.5mm jack
+'NV' jack (Kits by ['NV'](https://www.muffwiggler.com/forum/viewtopic.php?t=79912) on Muffwiggler) Taller vertical mount 3.5mm jack

+# FAQ
+* Can you add xxx jack to the library? - Yes add a feature request to issues on Github
+* My footprint did not work when after I got it from the manufacturer! - I try to test the files the best I can, but I can not guaruntee it, it is up to you to take responsibility for the design.
+If you have a problem with a footprint please open an issue on Github
+* Can I contribute my files to this library? - Yes, read `CONTRIBUTING.md` to check a few simple design rules I follow.
+I can not guaruntee my response speed.
+* Your descriptions are wrong for the parts! - Please let me know if you see any errors, the descriptions try and hint what audio/Eurorack kits they are used in to help finding the right ones, they may not be complete.

 # Licence